FINAL UPDATE: Delay at Van Ness has cleared. Incident #NJudah was removed from service. IB #subwaysvc is resuming. (More: 11 in last 48 hours)

 Project Outreach

-The project team is working closely with the Ocean View community to determine where improvements need to be made.
-We will use this feedback to help shape our proposals.
+The project team worked closely with the Ocean View community to shape the project’s proposals.

 Project Timeline